ploomber/jupysql/doc/api/magic-plot.md

 ### Specifying breaks

 Breaks allow you to set custom intervals for a histogram.
+It is useful when you want to view distribution within a specific range.
 You can specify breaks by passing desired each end and break points separated by whitespace after `-B/--breaks`.
 Since those break points define a range of data points to plot, bar width, and number of bars in a histogram, make sure to pass more than 1 point that is strictly increasing and includes at least one data point.

 ```{code-cell} ipython3
 %sqlplot histogram --table penguins.csv --column body_mass_g --breaks 3200 3400 3600 3800 4000 4200 4400 4600 4800